-What is Sugarbeet?
+What is a Sugarbeet?

 The sugarbeet is a root crop that flourishes in temperate climates where the growing season is about five months long.
 Farms can be found in California, Colorado, Idaho, Michigan, Minnesota, Montana, Nebraska, North Dakota, Oregon, Washington, and Wyoming.